 Also, in large classes on Monday and Wednesday, I’ll ask a random student for a #hot-take on a tech news story.
 We’ll see how this goes!

 Besides a small opportunity to be announced in break-out sections on Friday, this’ll be the only opportunity to earn extra credit for this class!

 As we get into the Topics + Case Studies portion of this class, you’ll have the opportunity to submit quiz questions that related to each Topic and Case Study.
-Further logistics TBA, but you can earn up to 3 points of extra credit.
+Your quiz questions can cover either new updates to the topic or corrections / expansions of existing materials.